 Entertainment Weekly: The Must List

-(Entertainment Weekly) -- Bat Boy, phat girls, and 8 other things we recommend this week:
+(Entertainment Weekly) -- Thugs, cops and eight other things Entertainment Weekly recommends this week:

 Click Here to Try 2 RISK FREE issues of Entertainment Weekly